-Feel free to reach out if you would like to use the Anbhu as a character in your works.
-In general, she is more force of nature than she is an individual.
+You can freely use the Anbhu as a character in your works.
+In general, she is more of a force of nature than she is an individual.
 Every so often, though, a turn of the head or a timely snort will reveal a wry old spirit with a huge heart—and many tricks up her sleeve.

-When depicting Beannach, please respect her roots in the Burren and honor the area and its people as best you can.
+When depicting Beannach, please respect her roots in the Burren and honor its people as best you can.
 While wrapped in legend, the Anbhu is strictly a neighbor-ghost and not a revered spirit or deity.
-Please do not conflate her with existing beings in any of the world’s religions or folklore; she should not be confused with them or used to “explain” them, they are part of living traditions that should be respected.
+Please do not equate her to existing beings in any of the world’s religions or folklore.
+She should not be confused with them or used to “explain” them, they are part of living traditions that should be respected.